comprna/METEORE/README.md

 2bea7f2a-f76c-491a-b5ee-b22c6f4a8539    1864274    -        5.33
 ```
 where the score is the significance score given by each method.
 In our snakemake pipelines, this score is generated as described above.
 Nanopolish
 and Guppy provide a log-likelihood ratio value per site and per read.
 Similarly, Tombo produces a significance value per site and per read.
 On the other hand, for DeepSignal we give the log-ratio of the probabilities for a site to be methylated over the probablity of being unmethylated for each read.
-Similarly, for Megalodon we give the difference of the log-probabilities to obtain a log-ratio.
+Similarly, for Megalodon we used the difference of the log-probabilities to obtain a log-ratio.

 ## Command

+Given the already pre-trained model (models available in `./saved_models/`), to run the model you need the following command:
 ```
 python combination_model_prediction.py  -i [path of tsv file containing methods name and path] -m [model_to_use (default or optimized)] -o [output_file]
 ```
-where the file for option `-i` contains contains the information about the method used (1st col) and the path to the respective input file (2nd col).
-For example, this could be run for the testcase file provided in the package:
+where the file for option `-i` contains the information about the methods used (1st col) and the path to the respective input file (2nd col).
+For example, if we call this file `model_content.tsv`:
 ```
-python combination_model_prediction.py  -i samples.tsv -m optimized -o [output_file]
+python combination_model_prediction.py  -i model_content.tsv -m default -o output
 ```
-where the file `samples.tsv` has the format
+the file `model_content.tsv` could have the format
 ```
 deepsignal    ./test_case/deepsignal_test.tsv
 nanopolish    ./test_case/nanopolish_test.tsv